5 April 1878 (Friday)

-An oil train travelling east on the Lehigh Valley Railroad collided with a freight train that had stopped in Slatington beause of an over-heated journal bearing.
+An oil train traveling east on the Lehigh Valley Railroad collided with a freight train that had stopped in Slatington because of an over-heated journal bearing.
 The oil train struck the rear of the freight train, pushing it into the Trout Creek bridge and then into the creek itself.
 The cars piled up, an engine exploded and the oil caught fire resulting in a horrible inferno.
 Some men volunteered to decouple and push away from the flames the oil cars that had not yet caught fire.

 There were at least seven dead (William Shoemaker, Daniel Reber, Arthur Williams, Irwin Beers, John Kuehner, Irwin Clark, John George) and fifty-two injured.